pjtunstall/push-swap/README.md

 In case you want to run `main_test.go`, be aware that it expects both these binaries to be built and in their eponymous folders.

-If you're running a lot of tests, say if you want to experiment with different algorithms, you might want to use the `-count=1` flag to bypass caching:
+If you're running a lot of tests, say if you want to experiment with different algorithms, you might want to use the `-count=1` flag to bypass caching.
+For example, to test a function called general:

 ```
-go test -run=TestFunctionName -count=1
+go test -run=TestGeneral -count=1
 ```

 This will ensure that the test actually reflect the current state of the code!